mingxiaoh/chainer_for_rebase/README.md

 # iDeep: Intel Deep Learning Extension Package

-Intel Deep Learning Extension Package is a module for collection of accelerated deep learning operations like convolution, deconvolution, relu etc. It uses intel MKL and MKL-DNN as acceleration engine.
+Intel Deep Learning Extension Package is a module for collection of accelerated deep learning operations like convolution, deconvolution, relu etc. It uses Intel MKL-DNN as acceleration engine.

 ## Requirements